cmsc22000-project-2018/redis-tries/README.md

        redis> TRIE.CONTAINS key1 hello
        (int) -1

 ### TRIE.COMPLETIONS key value
 TRIE.COMPLETIONS returns the number of possible endings a given prefix has in a given trie key.
 If the key does not previously exist, an error will be thrown.
-Otherwise, the command will return either an integer with the number of possible endings a prefix has, or, if the prefix does not exist in the trie, will return 0.
+Otherwise, the command will return the number of possible endings the prefix has.
+In the case or the prefix not being in the trie, the command will return 0.

         redis> TRIE.INSERT key1 ball bash back baffle (int) 0